epku383/GCP/README.md

 ## In conclusion, both App Engine and Cloud Run have their strengths and weaknesses.
 The best choice depends on your specific application requirements, development preferences, and cost considerations.
 ![image](https://github.com/user-attachments/assets/e0675ae6-68c9-4cb0-af98-c0b2253d8859)

-## Cloud Datastore vs Cloud Storage, When to Use Which
+## Cloud Datastore vs Cloud Storage vs Cloud Bigtable, When to Use Which
 ### Cloud Datastore
 Cloud Datastore is suitable for storing and managing structured data that requires frequent updates and strong consistency
 ### Cloud Storage